sydasif/my-pandoc-book/chapters/21-netmiko.md

 - Executing, retrieving, and formatting show commands
 - Sending configuration commands

-To install Netmiko, use pip:
+## Installing Netmiko

+Netmiko is not part of Python standard library, so you will have to install it using `pip`.
+The process is similar for all operating systems such as macOS/Linux.
+To install Netmiko, use `pip` as below:

 ```bash
 pip install netmiko